Self-employed? Here’s how to file taxes for a side hustle

 Absolutely, unless your side hustle brings in just a couple hundred dollars a year (so it’s more of a hobby than a business).
 Beyond that, any business income is taxable, says Dean Paley, a Chartered Professional Accountant in Burlington, Ont.

 To find out how much tax you owe, plug your income into an online tax calculator—Paley recommends Ernst and Young’s.
-Then add about 10% for Canada Pension Plan (CPP) or Québec Pension Plan (QPP) contributions.
+Then add almost 12% for Canada Pension Plan (CPP) or Québec Pension Plan (QPP) contributions.
 If your net self-employment income plus pensionable employment income is over $3,500, you must begin contributing to CPP/QPP—and, unlike salaried employees, you must pay both the employer and employee portions for CPP.

 Sole proprietors—individuals who own a business that is not incorporated—have to report all business income on their personal income taxes using Form T2125, Statement of Business or Professional Activities.
 Even if the business fails to make a profit, you have to declare a loss, says Paley.
 “A loss gets deducted against any other income you made in that year,” he says.

-If your side hustle generates sales of $30,000 or more (before expenses) within a calendar quarter or over four consecutive quarters (not necessarily a calendar year), you will have to register for a GST/HST number, as you are no longer a “small supplier” according to the CRA.
 It’s a good idea to get your number before you reach $30,000, or you may find yourself paying GST/HST out of pocket or facing fines.
-And if you wait, you’ll have to start charging your existing clients or customers 5% to 15% tax (depending on their province) once you do hit $30,000, so you may as well get them in the habit of paying that extra cost early on.
+And if you wait, you’ll have to start charging your existing clients or customers 5% to 15% tax (depending on their province, not yours) once you do hit $30,000, so you may as well get them in the habit of paying that extra cost early on.

-As a self-employed person, you can claim a wide variety of expenses related to your business.
+As a self-employed Canadian, you can claim a wide variety of expenses related to your business.
 Nathalie Hatter, for example, can deduct costs related to her home office, car, payment processing system, advertising and baking supplies.

 “The business can claim any expenses used to generate that business income,” says Paley.
+Here are the deductable expenses that Canadians with a side hustle can claim.

 Staying on top of your expenses year-round will help you manage cash flow and make tax time easier.